matthewnewell/matthewnewell.github.io/_posts/2014-03-12-hello-world.markdown

 6. Emphasis is done with *one* or **two** asteriks.

 -------------

 Ruby Learning
 -------------
 Ruby focus right now is on Procs and Lambdas.
-I dont know how I would use them in production code just yet.
-But they seem really important.
 I'm learning from this module of [RubyMonk.com](https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/18-blocks/lessons/64-blocks-procs-lambdas).
+Here is about where I am right now:

 {% highlight ruby %}
 family= ["Matt", "Dana", "Lucy", "Bode"]